 Your professor’s feedback is a direct guide on how to improve your next writing assignment, and neglecting to follow feedback is an all too common reason for students to lose points on their writing assignments in college.
 If you’re making changes based on their feedback but your score doesn’t seem to improve, it’s an indicator that you’ll need to have an open conversation with your professor.
 Sometimes a direct approach can help you receive a more personalized critique on your writing, as there’s always a chance your professor’s feedback was misinterpreted or is in need of further elaboration for you to make the necessary changes.
 Be sure to approach your professor with an open mind (especially if you’re addressing feedback that you don’t agree with), and express your concern as a student who’s looking to improve their writing and is willing to listen.

 Great writing can also help you win scholarships!
-Start searching for them on CollegeXpress now.
+Start searching for them on CollegeXpress now with our Scholarship Search tool.